DFE-Digital/bat-design-history/app/posts/find-teacher-training/2019-03-01-performace-march-2019.md

 ---
-title: March 2019
+title: 'Performance report: March 2019'
 description: We’re 6 months into this year’s recruitment cycle and, for the first time, the Department has data on how candidates are searching for courses.
-tags: find-performance
+tags: find-teacher-training
 ---
 We’re 6 months into this year’s recruitment cycle and, for the first time, the Department has data on how candidates are searching for courses.